1101-1/TRustyBox/README.md

 ```
 ### Running the Project

 To run the project, first clone the repository and navigate to the project directory.
-Then, run the following command to start the server:
+Then, run the following command in `cmd` to start the server:

 `cargo run`

-This will start the server on `http://127.0.0.1:8080/`.
+This will start the server on `http://127.0.0.1:8080/` or by DATA in `env::var("SERVER_ADDR")`.

 ### Uploading Files